exploitmafia/singlefile/README.md

+## temporary notice
+i have exams the next week or so, so i won't be available to update anything. offset changes I can do though, so if that happens make an issue and I can fix them.
+Thanks!

 # singlefile

 This is a featured CS:GO internal cheat written in less than 1000 lines, and in one C++ file.
 I encourage you to submit feature suggestions and issues with the cheat!